If I join the Next Generation Service Corps, what does my major have to be?

 Not at all.
 The NGSC aims to develop the next generation of leaders in all sectors.
 Global challenges such as epidemics, natural disasters and the preservation of peace require collaboration between leaders in corporate, government and nonprofit sectors as well as the military.
 By sharing academic and/or extracurricular experiences, NGSC and ROTC students will develop a mutual understanding that ‘military leadership’ and ‘civilian leadership’ are built on the same foundation—we all share the right and responsibility to serve our Nation.

 How much is the scholarship worth?

-As each student’s award is calculated individually and takes into account the student’s awarded financial aid package from ASU, we are not able to calculate a student’s NGSC award until after the student’s financial aid and scholarship package has posted.
+As each student’s award is calculated individually and takes into account the student’s awarded financial aid package from ASU, we are not able to calculate a student’s NGSC scholarship until after the student’s financial aid and scholarship package has been posted.
 For more information, please email firstname.lastname@example.org.